mozilla-ai/lumigator/docs/source/operations-guide/kubernetes.md

         value: "https://example-s3-endpoint.com"  # S3 endpoint URL used by containers.
 ```

+Save this example as a `values.yaml` file, customize it with your own values, and you can proceed to install Lumigator following the steps describe in the next section.

 ## Installation

 To install Lumigator on a Kubernetes cluster, follow these steps: